 How the Program Works: Consumers can register for congregate meals through the Iowa Café program or at one of the congregate meal locations.
-Traditional congregate meal sites require advance meal orders.
+Meals should be ordered at traditional meal sites by 9:30 am the day before service.
+Freezer meals that can be reheated for serving are typically available for people unaware of the order process.
+No one should be turned away when requesting meals.
 Consumers at congregate sites will be offered contribution information during service.

 For Iowa Café consumers, restaurants may serve meals under the program whenever they are open for business.
-Every enrolled participant receives a preloaded key card containing the maximum meal allowance, which is then scanned at the time of service.
+Each registered participant is given a key card that is scanned at the time of service.
 NEI3A pays the restaurant directly, and consumers are mailed a monthly contribution statement with the number of meals served.